department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/conversation-guide.md

 *RECORD: directly / indirectly successful / needed help / unsuccessful*

-### Task 4A: [Learn about disability compensation]--IF *DON'T HAVE* VA DISABILITY
+### Task 4: [Learn about disability compensation]
 Let's say that lately you've been having difficulty with your hearing, and you think it might be related to your military service.
-So you're wondering if you qualify for disability compensation.
+So you're wondering if you qualify for [more] disability compensation.
 What could you do from this web page?

 *RECORD navigation: header > **megamenu > Disability** / footer / search / mobile search*

 *RECORD: directly / indirectly successful / needed help / unsuccessful*

-### OR Task 4B: [Learn about education benefits]--IF *HAVE* VA DISABILITY
+### Task 5: [Find a Form]
-Let's say that you're considering going back to school to get your degree, and you're wondering if the VA can help you pay for it.
-What could you do from this web page?
+Let's say that you're considering going back to school to get your degree, and you'rd like to see if the VA can help you pay for it.
+How might you apply online?

-*RECORD navigation: header > **megamenu > Education and training** / footer / search / mobile search*
+*RECORD navigation: header > megamenu > Education and training / **footer > VA forms** / search / **mobile header > search > Find a VA form***

 *RECORD: directly / indirectly successful / needed help / unsuccessful*

-### Task 5: [Find a Form--CHANGE PER FEEDBACK FROM AMANDA? (to a task without "form" in the ask)]
-Could you please go back to the original page that you were looking at?

-Now you've decided to apply for *[disability OR education]* benefits.
-How would you do that online, starting from this web page?

-*RECORD navigation: header > megamenu > Education and training or Disability / **footer > VA forms** / search / **mobile header > search > Find a VA form***

-*RECORD: directly / indirectly successful / needed help / unsuccessful*

-- Is there another way that you could do this task from this web page?
+- *(If didn't use Find a Form)* Is there another way that you could do this task from this web page?
+- *(If need more prompting)* You're looking for the application to fill out on line.

 ### Task 6: [Careers at VA]
 I want you to pretend that you're job hunting, and you're wondering if you could get a job at the VA.
 How might you do that from this web page?